 - Provide evidence of compliance with industry standards

-Penetration Testing is an essential activity to ensure the security of payment systems.
+PCI-DSS penetration testing is an essential activity to ensure the security of payment systems.
 It helps you discover, prevent, and ultimately mitigate security vulnerabilities.
 It also allows you to identify weaknesses and vulnerabilities.

-Penetration Testing is also an essential part of the compliance process as it verifies that the deployed solutions are in line with the security standards and protection requirements.
+PCI pentesting is also an essential part of the compliance process as it verifies that the deployed solutions are in line with the security standards and protection requirements.

 According to PCI DSS Requirement 11.3:

 Develop and implement a methodology for penetration testing that includes external and internal penetration testing at least annually and after any significant upgrade or modification.
 If segmentation is used to reduce PCI DSS scope, perform penetration tests at least annually to verify the segmentation methods are operational and effective.